Jaynabergman/WETO_ddRAD/02_Preprocessing/02_Fastp.md

 The following script is written as an array job which allows many jobs to be submitted at once through a single script.

 ### Inputs
-1. The demultiplexed fastq files for each individual.
+1. Demultiplexed fastq file for each individual.
-2. A text file that has a list of the individual files.
+2. A list of the individual file names (as a txt file).
 This is needed to submit the script as an array job.
 ### Flags
 `-i` Read1 input file name  \
 `-I` Read2 input file name  \